Monitors: Turkey Has Sent 1,200 Syrian Fighters Into Azeri-Armenian War

 “We cannot tell them not to go.
 They are free,” Pakradounian told The Associated Press in his office in Bourj Hammoud.
 “We consider it a war against all the Armenian people and a continuation of the genocide project since the Ottoman Empire.”

-Meanwhile, Turkey has sent more than 1,200 Syrian fighters — most of them members of Turkish-backed opposition groups — to fight alongside Azeri forces, according to the Britain-based Syrian Observatory for Human rights, an opposition war monitor that tracks Syria’s nine-year conflict.
+Meanwhile, Turkey has sent more than 1,200 Syrian fighters — most of them members of Turkish-backed opposition groups — to fight alongside Azeri forces, according to the Britain-based Syrian Observatory for Human Rights, an opposition war monitor that tracks Syria’s nine-year conflict.
 The Observatory’s chief, Rami Abdurrahman, said 72 Syrian fighters have been killed so far.

 Three opposition activists in Syria corroborated the report.
 They said Turkish security companies recruit the men ostensibly to work as guards at oil facilities in return for around $1,200 a month, but most end up on front lines.
 One of the activists sent AP photos of young men allegedly killed in Azerbaijan.